What clogs pores? Avoid common mistakes 🚨

 Why do dead cells accumulate?

-Dead skin cells, or skin flaking, are a natural phenomenon.
-Every day, our skin renews itself , but sometimes this process is less efficient.
+Dead skin cells, or skin desquamation, are a natural phenomenon.
+Our skin renews itself every day, but sometimes this process is less efficient.
 When these dead cells accumulate, they mix with sebum and form a kind of "plug" in the pores , which can lead to the appearance of comedones (blackheads) or pimples.

-As we age, cell renewal slows down , and dead cells remain on the skin's surface more often, which can clog pores even more easily.
+As we age, cell renewal slows down , and dead cells remain more on the skin's surface, which can clog pores even more easily.
 Sensitive or dry skin, in particular, is often more prone to this problem.

 The importance of exfoliation

-An effective way to prevent dead skin cells from accumulating is to gently exfoliate once or twice a week.
-This helps stimulate cell renewal and prevent impurities from settling in your pores.
-If you have sensitive skin, choose a gentle scrub made with natural ingredients, such as Beauty of Joseon's Apricot Blossom Peeling Gel , which gently exfoliates without stripping your skin.
+An effective way to prevent the buildup of dead skin cells is to use a gentle scrub once or twice a week.
+This helps stimulate cell renewal and prevents impurities from clogging your pores.
+If you have sensitive skin, opt for a gentle scrub made with natural ingredients, such as Beauty of Joseon's Apricot Blossom Peeling Gel , which exfoliates gently without irritating your skin.

-A clay mask or toner with AHAs and BHAs can also help refine skin texture and remove dead skin cells, allowing your skin to breathe again.
+A clay mask or a toner with AHAs and BHAs can also help refine skin texture and remove dead cells, allowing your skin to breathe again.

 Comedogenic products: beware of the invisible!

-Some cosmetic products, including moisturizers, foundation, and heavy makeup , contain ingredients that can be comedogenic.
-These substances tend to clog pores and cause blemishes.
-If you have acne-prone or blackhead-prone skin, it's essential to check the ingredients in your products and choose non-comedogenic cosmetics.
+Some cosmetic products, particularly moisturizers, foundation, and heavy makeup , contain ingredients that can be comedogenic.
+These substances tend to clog pores and lead to blemishes.
+If you have acne-prone or blackhead-prone skin, it's essential to check the ingredients of your products and choose non-comedogenic cosmetics.

-Aloe vera, rice, shea butter , and even certain hyaluronic acid products can be excellent for nourishing and hydrating the skin, but only if they are suitable for your skin type.
-That's why it's important to know your skin well and choose products designed to meet your specific needs.
-If you're unsure, Holy Skin offers personalized routines for each skin type.
+Aloe vera, rice, shea butter or certain hyaluronic acid -based products can be excellent for nourishing and moisturizing the skin, but only if they are suitable for your skin type.
+That's why it's important to understand your skin well and choose products designed to meet its specific needs.
+If you're unsure, Holy Skin offers personalized routines for every skin type.

 Remember that makeup removal is crucial in the skin cleansing process.
 Leaving makeup or cream residue on your skin overnight can lead to clogged pores.
 Use a gentle cleansing oil like SKIN1004's Madagascar Centella Light Cleansing Oil to effectively remove all traces of makeup and impurities.